Psalm 34:18-The Lord is Close to the Brokenhearted

-I pulled a scrap of folded paper out of my jacket pocket and read this verse I had written: “The Lord is close to the brokenhearted; he saves those whose spirits are crushed.”
+I pulled a scrap of folded paper out of my jacket pocket and read the verse I had written: “The Lord is close to the brokenhearted and saves those whose spirits are crushed.”
 Psalm 34:18.
-Hmm, I didn’t remember when or why I saved it, so I crumpled it up and threw it into the wastepaper basket.
-And then I immediately retrieved it.
-I suddenly remembered how God works.
-He wouldn’t have given me that verse, and I wouldn’t have saved it for no reason.
-I tucked it away in my purse and forgot about it.
+Hmm, I couldn’t remember when or why I saved it, so I crumpled it up and threw it into the wastepaper basket.

 Fast forward and I’m sitting in a funeral for a family member who passed away very unexpectedly.
-Broken-hearted people were all around me.
+Brokenhearted people were all around me.
 No matter how hard I tried to “keep it together”, the tears kept up a steady pace.

 This was our fourth funeral in four months.
 This was the third unexpected and difficult loss.
 The emotional pain was overwhelming.
 I remembered the words on my scrap of paper.
 I needed God to be close by and rescue my broken heart and crushed spirit.